WondooSeo/Making_EIT_Data_with_EIDORS/README.md

 I made codes using two methods; FER and GREIT, which has different pros and cons for each method.
 Or you can use the third method you want by modifying codes yourself.

 In my [CAENR project](https://github.com/WondooSeo/Convolutional_AutoEncoder_Neural_Regression), I used these generated EIT images as train / test datasets.
-You can see the samples on the ***Model architecture*** paragraph image.
+You can see the samples on the image at ***Model architecture*** paragraph.

 > I used GREIT methods on my CAENR project, which result was better than FER method and comfortable to use.